anhthi-ieig/aws-docs/1. Foundations/Cloud Computing.md

 ## 6 Advantages of Cloud Computing

-1. Trade capital expense for variable expense
+1. Trade Capital Expense For Variable Expense

 - You can `pay only when you consume` computing resources, and `pay only for how much you consume` instead of having to invest heavily in data centers and servers before you know how you’re going to use them

-2. Benefit from massive economies of scale
+2. Benefit From Massive Economies Of Scale

 - You can `achieve a lower variable cost` because `usage from hundreds of thousands of customers is aggregated` in the cloud,

-3. Stop guessing capacity
+3. Stop Guessing Capacity

 - `Eliminate guessing on your infrastructure capacity needs`.
 You can `access as much or as little capacity as you need`, and `scale up and down as required` with only a few minutes

-4. Increase speed and agility
+4. Increase Speed And Agility

 - Able to `launch your resources within a few clicks` which reduces the time to `make those resources available to your developers from weeks to just minutes`

-5. Stop spending money running and maintaining data centers
+5. Stop Spending Money Running And Maintaining Data Centers

 - Let you `focus on your own customers`, `rather than on the heavy lifting of racking, stacking, and powering servers`

-6. Go global in minutes
+6. Go Global In Minutes

 - Easily `deploy your application in multiple regions around the world with just a few clicks`.
 This means you can provide lower latency and a better experience for your customers at minimal cost